goenning/goenning/_posts/2016/2016-11-02-strongly-typed-react-refs-with-typescript.md

 We're simply overriding the `refs` property to be strongly typed.
 Yeah, that's all.

-The difference between this example and the above is that this one is using the standard React `refs` property while the other is definining a new one.
+The difference between this example and the above is that this one is using the standard React `refs` property while the other is defining a new one.

 Whatever you prefer, just don't forget to "type" your React components as much as possible.